 Hotel in Mendoza

-You will stay in a hotel for two nights, both when arriving in Mendoza and when returning from the mountain.
+You will stay in a hotel in Mendoza city for two nights, both when arriving in Mendoza and when returning from the mountain.
 The rooms included in our program are double (each passenger will share his/her room with one of his/her expedition partners) and breakfast and taxes are included in the price.
-If you prefer a single room, please do not forget to let us know in your Booking Form.
+If you prefer a single room (only for you), please do not forget to let us know in your Booking Form.
 This service has an extra cost.

 Mount Aconcagua is located in a provincial Park, managed by the Government of Mendoza.